mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Neural Nets & Deep Learning/Personal Notes Deep Learning.md

 ---

 So you're right: **less accurate = less useful** in most cases.
 But in some contexts, even flawed or outdated information can offer **secondary value**—just not for its original purpose.

+Classification task with tensorflow :

+Indentify and deal with overfitting through early stopping callbacks and Dropout Layers

+Early stopping : Keras can automatically stop tranning based on loss condition on validation data passed during the model.fit() call.

+Dropout layers: can be added to layers to turn off neurons during tranning to prevent overfitting.